top of page

 So, here are a few reasons why mind-to-muscle matters:

-Better Muscle Growth
+Better Muscle Engagement

 Improved Form = Less Risk of Injury

-By concentrating on your form and the muscle you're working, you reduce the chances of using momentum or bad posture to lift weights.
-This lowers your risk of injury, meaning you can train more consistently and safely, without setbacks.
 Trust me, nothing stops you faster from achieving your goals than an injury.
-Think about how you feel every time you hurt yourself or experience pain—does it make you feel like training?
+Think about how you feel every time you hurt yourself or experience pain — does it make you feel like training?
 Energised?
 Focused?
 For me, most of these qualities go out the window when dealing with an injury.

 Maximising Efficiency